 'Avatar' to be released in Imax 3-D

 Sci-fi adventure set to go up Dec.
-18
+18"Avatar" is going big.

 The live-action 3-D sci-fi adventure from James Cameron will be released simultaneously in Imax 3-D when the film premieres next year in conventional 3-D theaters, Imax Corp. and 20th Century Fox announced Thursday.